+- Analytics consumer may provide analytics feedback information to assist the NWDAF when and how to evaluate the accuracy of analytics.
+Analytics Feedback information includes an indication that an action taken may significantly change the network behaviour, the impacted service area and/or a list of NFs (identified by NF IDs) that are impacted by a decision/action of the analytics consumer.
+Further details on how the NWDAF uses the analytics feedback information will be determined during the normative phase.

 - MTLF with accuracy checking capability of ML models can trigger the analytics accuracy checking based on its internal logic or configuration which may require to subscribe events, i.e. a change in the policy and/or a change in the subscription data for Target of ML Model Reporting, etc.

 - When requesting an ML model via the MLModelProvision service, the AnLF can specify in the request the additional parameters indicating the need for ML model accuracy check.